qgis/QGIS-Documentation/docs/training_manual/complete_analysis/analysis_exercise.rst

 ----------------------------------------------------------------------

-You are tasked with finding areas in and around the Cape Peninsula that are a suitable habitat for a rare fynbos plant species.
+You are tasked with finding areas in and around the Cape Peninsula that are suitable habitats for a rare fynbos plant species.
-The extent of your area of investigation in the Cape Peninsula is: south of Melkbosstrand, west of Strand.
+The extent of your area of investigation covers Cape Town and the Cape Peninsula between Melkbosstrand in the north and Strand in the south.
 Botanists have provided you with the following preferences exhibited by the species in question:

 * It grows on east facing slopes
 * It grows on slopes with a gradient between 15% and 60%
-* It grows in areas that have a total annual rainfall of > 1200 mm
+* It grows in areas that have a total annual rainfall of > 1000 mm
 * It will only be found at least 250 m away from any human settlement
 * The area of vegetation in which it occurs should be at least 6000 ㎡ in area